CallaS-22/README.md/README.md

 # About Me
-- I am a student at Arapahoe High School.
+- I am a student at Arapahoe High School and attend EPIC Campus for one class.

 # Projects
 - Light the LED: